NY Custody Lawyer

 Retaining Appropriate Legal Representation

 The stark reality is that New York custody law, and associated court processes, are highly complicated.
-You best protect your legal interests by retaining the professional services if a skilled, experienced NY custody lawyer.
+You protect your legal interests by retaining the professional services if a skilled, experienced NY custody lawyer.

 The first step to take in retaining legal representation is scheduling an initial appointment with an NY custody lawyer.
 During an initial consultation, legal counsel will provide you with an evaluation of your case.
 In addition, an attorney will discuss the essentials of custody law in the state of New York.
 A lawyer will also provide detailed answers to your questions.
 As a matter of practice, an NY custody lawyer usually charges no fee for an initial appointment with a prospective client.